 Method W2: Hot Water Estimation Based on Immediately Preceding Period

-If the meter whose reading is to be estimated has less than 365 days of validated meter reading history, or a qualifying corresponding past year period is not found, examine the meter’s reading history for an immediately preceding period with a validated scheduled reading.
-If a validated preceding period reading is found:
+If the meter whose reading is to be estimated has less than 365 days of validated meter reading history, or a qualifying corresponding past year period is not found, examine the meter’s reading history for an immediately preceding period with a validated meter readingthat is an actual meter reading.
+If such a reading is found:

 Retrieve the preceding period’s meter reading (Rprev), raw metered units (MUraw) and number of billing days (Dprev).